Is fresh ground coffee worth the hype?

 Pour Over (Upgrade Recommendation)

 Why?
-It’s electric (doot doot doot), and it can create different grind sizes.
-That means we can become low key snobby about coffee AND espresso. #goals 😉
+Well, for one—we did the math.
+And two + three, it’s electric and can easily switch between different grind sizes.
+That means we’ve become low key snobby about coffee AND espresso. #goals 😉

 Signing off + Why you should trust us

 Life’s too short for bad coffee.
+That’s why we wrote this in-depth post on coffee beans vs ground coffee.
 We—like you—are on a journey to better understand coffee, from crop to cup.
 David geeks out on the science behind it, whereas Megan simply enjoys all the tastes and feels it can give you.
 Together, they hope to share their new findings as their friend group’s resident low-key coffee snobs.